hephaestushex/HexPlay/README.md

 <img width="520" height="659" alt="image" src="https://github.com/user-attachments/assets/f380fa2c-8e6c-4444-a48a-517efae0e2e4" />

 Here's an interesting part.
 The official Raspberry Pi Pico only exposes 3 ADC pins.
 The other ADC is tied to VSYS for power input sensing.
 The joysticks need 2 ADC pins each.
 Unfortunately, this means that I can't use a normal Pi Pico (or an orpheus pico for that matter) Luckily, other board expose all 4 ADC pins.
 One is the XIAO RP2040 and the other is the RP2040-Zero.
 The former doesnt have much pins (11 usable GPIOs) but the latter has more than enough.
 Anyway, the buttons are wired to some GPIOs.

+# Software/Firmware

+The RP2040-Zero runs GP2040-CE, a firmware that turns any RP2040 into a game controller.
+The firmware reads inputs from set pins, and outputs a signal to the pi with a less than 1ms latency.
+This is better than any custom firmware that I can make, plus, this firmware has been tried and tested by many people.
+As for the Pi, it will either run RetroPie or Android.
+Due to the nature of the controls and display, no other software needs to be written, as everything is plug and play.
+(Except for the display.
+The display will need some configuration options to work properly with the raspberry pi.
+But since this isn't firmware, im not counting it)

 # BOM Notes